DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 internet access for by the project’s end, on our final trips to the communities in April 2014, we asked participants what was the *first thing* they did when they logged onto their computers.
-Most responses fell evenly within the categories of either functional (Centrelink;
-Gumtree) or entertainment activities (movies, games, listening to songs, YouTube).
-These categories were similar to those that emerged when the residents were asked almost eighteen months earlier in November 2012 what activities they used the computers and internet for (see Appendix 3, Figure 1a).
+Most responses fell evenly within the categories of either functional (Centrelink, Gumtree) or entertainment activities (movies, games, listening to songs, YouTube).
+These categories were similar to those that emerged when the residents were asked almost eighteen months earlier in November 2012 what activities they used the computers and internet for (see Appendix 3).
 This suggests that their main areas of use hadn’t changed significantly in that time.
 The community members’ reported in November 2012 that usage for banking, downloading music, and viewing videos and photos were also amongst the types of activities they thought the